Course Planning Guidance

 The Course Planning Guide contains graduation requirements, rules governing the award of academic credit, and a list prerequisites for all courses.

-Dual Degree Programs summarizes features and requirements of the College’s joint programs with the Gatton College of Business and Economics (JD/MBA), the Martin School of Public Policy (JD/MPA), the College of Public Health (JD/MHA), and the Patterson School of Diplomacy and International Commerce (JD/MA).
+Dual Degree Programs and requirements of the College’s joint programs with the Gatton College of Business and Economics (JD/MBA), the Martin School of Public Policy (JD/MPA), the College of Public Health (JD/MHA), and the Patterson School of Diplomacy and International Commerce (JD/MA).